BlueMap-Minecraft/BlueMapWiki/community/FixEarthLighting.md

 Earth maps are usually created using third party tools such as WorldPainter, which create minimal chunk data, often missing important components such as lighting information.
 Normally, you won't notice this, because the server will automatically fix lighting data when players load the chunks.
-However, BlueMap does not use ask server to load the chunks, but instead it reads the chunk files on your actual disk itself.
-This is much more reliable, and also what allows BlueMap to support so many platforms!
+However, BlueMap directly reads chunk data from disk.
+This is much more efficient and allows BlueMap to easily support many platforms, but also means the chunk data needs to be complete before BlueMap can read it properly.
 But due to this, the server doesn't fix a chunk's lighting data before BlueMap renders it.
 This is why we need to use a tool like Chunky to fix them!

 So, firstly, make sure you have Chunky installed.
 You can download it here: [modrinth.com/chunky](https://modrinth.com/plugin/chunky)